stemoutreach/CodeCreateLab/SenseHat_Basic_Challenge.md

-# Sense HAT Weather Warning Light – Challenge (Grades 4‑8)
+# Sense HAT Weather Warning Light – Challenge

 Your Pi rover needs a **Weather Warning Light**.
 Use the Sense HAT to read the *temperature* and *humidity* every few seconds.